jongio/azure-mcp/src/Docs/new-command.md

 ### 3. Base Service Command Classes

 Each service has its own hierarchy of base command classes that inherit from `GlobalCommand` or `SubscriptionCommand`.
+Services that work with Azure resources should inject `ISubscriptionService` for subscription resolution.
 For example:

 ```csharp
 // Copyright (c) Microsoft Corporation.